DeeglooOrg/frontend-bootstrap-project/README.md

 # Host

 Run `npm run host`.
-This command will start `npm run build` script and it will use http-server to host and open build files.
-It will be automatically open in your browser at http://localhost:3000/.
+This command will start `npm run build` script and it will use `server.js` to host build files (dist folder).
+Navigate to http://localhost:3000/.

 # Notes
   - if tests for React components do not work -> check compatibility of React and Enzyme adapter defined in the setupTests.ts file